Three more ministers inducted in Pramod Sawant cabinet | www.lokmattimes.com

 Three more ministers inducted in Pramod Sawant cabinet

-Panaji, April 9 Chief Minister Pramod Sawant expanded his cabinet on Saturday with the induction of three more ...
+Panaji, April 9 Goa Chief Minister Pramod Sawant expanded his cabinet on Saturday with the induction of three ...

 The new ministers are Sudin Dhavalikar of the Maharashtrawadi Gomantak Party, Subhash Phaldesai and Nilkanth Halarnkar both from the BJP.